williamkannis/Beta-diversity-change-drivers/README.md

 ### Community  data
 Harmonized community data is avalable upon request after written approval from each data source in appendix 1 of manuscript.
-Community data should be stored: BLANK.
+Community data should be stored: ```Diversity Input Data/```.
 While we cannot publicly share raw community data, we provide the list of species in the analysis for use in the trait and phylogenetic data preparation scripts.
 * ```full_species_list.csv```: List of all species in the community data set before filtering, used for construction of phylogenetic super tree and compilation of trait data.
 * ```filtered_species_list.csv```: List of all species in the community data set after filtering, used for to trim tree and compile trait data.
 * ```community_data_prep.R```: Compiles stream fish community data at the stream segment scale for the conterminous United States (US) and to filter data to only include comparable surveys based on sampling methods.
 This code also rarefies stream segments based on hydrological region to ensure consistent sampling densities across the study extent.
 Finally, stream segments are split into two species pools, a contemporary that includes all species records, and native only species pool, which represents communities before nonnative introductions. <ins>NOTE:</ins> Running this script requires data not publicly available without data requests.